Aluwani-tec/AWS-re-start-journey/Certification/README.md

 ## Summary

-All certifications and badges in this folder form part of my **AWS re/Start portfolio** and demonstrate continuous learning, hands-on engagement, and growth throughout the programme.
+All certifications and badges in this folder form part of my **AWS re/Start learning portfolio** and demonstrate continuous learning, hands-on engagement, and practical exposure to cloud technologies throughout the programme.